Welcome! Its Rembrance Day 11 Nov 2023.

 The website looks at many actions of the 54th Battalion CEF in WW1 and some of its members.
 You can see the lists of all recorded in the 1919 unit history here.

 The Officer to the left is Captain Alec Jack of the 54th Battalion.
 He went across and back to friendly lines on Vimy Ridge Day April 6, 1917.
 We have his entire service file linked to the highlight at the top of this paragraph and it shows the progress of enrolling as a soldier and going back to Canada as a Captain.
 Any questions – just send them to G4@cobwfa.ca.

 See the Nov 11, 1939 post to the right in “recent posts”.

-The excellent material we present is in audio files from the CBC Circa 1967 and the fiftieth Anniversary of Vimy Ridge and some of his brief notes.
+A sample of excellent material are the audio audio files below from the CBC circa 1967 and the fiftieth Anniversary of Vimy Ridge and some of his brief notes.

 The link below is a zip file – download and open on your computer